 Benefits of a Good Warm Up

-Warming up will allow your muscles to fully oxygenate.
+Warming up prepares your body for physical activity by allowing your muscles to fully oxygenate.
 During your warm up, your blood vessels expand and your body can move oxygen to those muscles more efficiently.
 Getting your lungs into the loop will help you build new muscle tissue at the height of your workout.

 A good warm up will also protect your joints.
 The ligaments and tendons that make up the connections within your joints need to be fully oxygenated.
 Your warm up is an ideal time to check in with joints that may be sore from a previous activity.
 As you work the joint in your warm up, that soreness may abate.